 The lender may do a credit check during the loan process and your credit score will influence the lender’s decision on whether you can afford the loan.
 If you have a bad credit score, you may still be approved for a loan as short term lenders are more interested in your current financial standing compared to your financial history.

-Searching for a short term loan – shop around!
+Searching for a loan – shop around!

 Before applying for a loan, it is worth shopping around to make sure you are getting the best deal.
 Every short-term lender will have a different set of lending criteria and it is possible that you will receive a better offer from one lender than others.
 You also want to make sure that the lender you plan to apply with is a safe and trusted lender.
 Applying with a lender without a license, for example, could lead to very high interest and costs, as well as to harassing debt collectors contacting you.